mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 ### Adding a new Identity at Company level

-From the Identities portal, both user accounts and service accounts can be added to the Company.
+From the IAM portal, both user accounts and service accounts can be added to the Company.

 :::note
 Even though this portal is intended to manage identity roles, this is a useful shortcut for Company Owners to quickly add new users or service accounts to their Company without having to navigate to the respective portals